uwetom/media-production-worksheets/wk18-more-vr/index.md

 A torch is not functional without a light.

-- **Right Click** on the torch and add a child object, rename it "Light"
+- **Right Click** on the torch and add a child object,  ahise i o s
+-  the lao t to the rt otro it "Light"
 - Add a **Light** component to it and change it to a spotlight.
-- Rotate the light and move it to the front of  the torch.
+- Rotss gr eswhiepointinatthe lght and move it to the front of  the torch.

 ![torch object](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/spotlight.jpg)

-We now have a torch, but if you rotate the whole torch round, you should see it doesn't seem to create any light.
+We now have a torch, but if you rotate the whole torch round, you should see it doesn't seem to create any light.th t

 ### Change Quality settings

-The VR template we are using has helpfully setup our project to maximise performance. lighting and shadows can be computationally expensive so the template has limited the number and quality of our lighting.
+The VR template we are using has helpfully setup our project to maximise performance. lighting and shadows can be computationally expensive so the template has limited the numsa to b i e the w nd s e to mo reelit.

+### Change a stin

+ elt e e is re t is origin  nomally e at t ber nd quality of our lighting.

 We need to carefully adjust the settings to allow us to render our light.